Skip to content

 Why paint evidence matters and what NTA tests

 Paint is the most frequently encountered category of class trace evidence in Indian hit-and-run investigations on NHAI corridors, in tool-mark cases (a crowbar painted blue leaves blue smears on a forced window frame), in burglary (paint flakes from a forced door cling to the suspect's clothing), and in art crime where a forged painting carries pigments that postdate the claimed period.
-NET Paper 2 frames the topic around four recallable threads: what paint is made of, how the automotive industry layers it, how the lab takes a chip apart, and what database narrows the result to a vehicle.
+The forensic examination of paint is organised around four analytical threads: what paint is made of, how the automotive industry layers it, how the laboratory dissects a chip, and what database can narrow the result to a specific vehicle.

 The diagnostic value of paint comes from how layered, how compositionally varied, and how brand-specific modern coatings have become.
 A single automotive paint chip can carry four to six distinguishable layers, each with its own binder polymer and pigment set, and the combined stack acts as a fingerprint that the PDQ database can match to a manufacturer, model line and (often) a paint-shop year range.
 Lacquer and varnish add the clear-coating side of the topic, with their own examination quirks.